huhady/huhady.github.io/_pages/Prospective students.md

 - Understanding interannual to decadal variability in coastal processes

 Applicants should hold an M.S. in one of the following or closely related fields prior to starting the Ph.D.:
-- Physical Geography
+- Physical geography
 - Oceanography
-- Coastal and Ocean Engineering
+- Coastal and ocean Engineering
+- Environmental and water resources Engineering
-- Earth System Science
+- Earth system science

 Highly motivated students without an M.S. but with strong undergraduate research experience are also encouraged to apply.